Tien-Cheng/ScaledYOLOv4/README.md

 - allow freezing of backbone layers
 - allow different backbone learning rate for training
 - allow usage of coco format labels
+- added quad dataloader (see details in DETAILS.md)
+- added `setup.py` to not break imports when used as a submodule
+- support for clearml

 ## Testing